powercap/powercap/README.md

 # Powercap Sysfs C Bindings and Utilities

 This project provides the `powercap` library -- a generic C interface to the Linux power capping framework (sysfs interface).
-It includes an implementation for working with Intel Running Average Power Limit (RAPL).

 It also provides the following applications:

 * `powercap-info` - view powercap control type hierarchies or zone/constraint-specific configurations
 * `powercap-set` - set powercap control type zone/constraint-specific configurations

+The aforementioned library and applications should be compatible with all Linux powercap drivers.
-These bindings were originally created for use with [RAPLCap](https://github.com/powercap/raplcap), but can be used independently.
+The library also includes an API, originally created for use with [RAPLCap](https://github.com/powercap/raplcap), specifically for managing Intel Running Average Power Limit (RAPL).
-See the RAPLCap project for a more general interface for managing RAPL power caps, including other command line utilities.

 If using this project for other scientific works or publications, please reference: